top of page

 Who Should Apply: We encourage individuals who are currently in high school or pursuing an associate's or bachelor’s degree and are interested in learning about data science applied to neuroscience.
 No prior research, coding, data science, or engineering experience is necessary.
 We especially encourage individuals to apply who are looking for a first experience.
 Additionally, GPA is not considered in our decisions and therefore is optional to include in any of the requested application materials.

-Deadlines and Important Dates:
+Important Dates:

-*We will be accepting a cohort of 30 students
+*We accept a cohort of 30 students

-Applications Open Until: April 30th, 2023 @ Midnight PST
+Applications Open Until: April 30th @ Midnight PST

-Application Decisions Sent out: May 8th, 2023
+Application Decisions Sent out: May

-Decision Acceptance Due: May 20, 2023
+Decision Acceptance Due: May

 bottom of page